-Analysis | 3 takeaways from Day One of Trump’s second impeachment trial
+Analysis | 4 takeaways from Day One of Trump’s second impeachment trial

 Neguse cited the opinions of several conservative legal scholars and a past Trump impeachment witness assuring that impeaching — or at least trying, as the Senate is now doing — a former president is constitutional.

-Neguse delved deep into the opinions of former Reagan solicitor general Charles Fried, former federal judge Michael McConnell, Federalist Society co-founder Steven Calabresi, renowned conservative lawyer Chuck Cooper and Jonathan Turley, whom Republicans called as a witness during Trump’s first impeachment.
+Neguse delved deep into the opinions of Reagan administration solicitor general Charles Fried, former federal judge Michael McConnell, Federalist Society co-founder Steven Calabresi, renowned conservative lawyer Chuck Cooper and Jonathan Turley, whom Republicans called as a witness during Trump’s first impeachment.

 Most interestingly, Neguse seemed to allow that there could be debate about impeachment itself occurring for a former official, but cited McConnell’s analysis that the House impeached Trump when he was still in office, and thus that the Senate is tasked with holding a trial.